 The EUCF is aligned with the European Commission’s European Green Deal, 2030 climate & energy framework, 2050 long-term strategy and the EIB’s energy lending policy.
 Thus, the EUCF has a clear position not to support investments in energy projects reliant on unabated fossil fuels, such as the production of oil and natural gas, traditional gas infrastructure, power generation technologies resulting in GHG emissions above 250 gCO2 per kWh of electricity generated, and large-scale heat production infrastructure based on unabated oil, natural gas, coal or peat.

-Yes, the beneficiaries selected for EUCF support in previous calls are listed per country in the EUCF website, including a description of their investment projects.
-Moreover, the projects of the beneficiaries from Cascais, Girona and Leeuwarden are described more in detail in the Beneficiaries’ stories section.
+Yes, the beneficiaries selected for EUCF support in previous calls are listed per country in the EUCF website, including a brief description of their investment projects.
 As the investment concepts developed by EUCF beneficiaries include sensitive and confidential information, these cannot be shared as reference to other beneficiaries by the EUCF.

 1. Pre-application phase